StefanLober/QuoteTrace/README.md

 # StockTrace

-Android to keep track of stock prices
+Android app to keep track of stock prices